-These vegan Overnight Buckwheat & Steel Cut Oats Breakfast Jars are versatile and make the perfect grab-n-go meal!
+These healthy vegan Overnight Steel Cut Oats Breakfast Jars are versatile and make the perfect grab-n-go meal!

-In comes these overnight oats, and not just one serving, but five for the week!
-I love the idea of having a couple jars in the refrigerator to grab on the go, or simply take out and eat whenever I’m in the mood.
+In comes these overnight oats and not just one serving – but five for the week!
+I love the idea of having a couple of mason jars in the refrigerator ready to grab on the go or simply take out and eat whenever I’m in the mood.

-Overnight Oats Base: Buckwheat groats and steel cut oats are the base of this overnight oats recipe, both are top notch grains and make for a perfect porridge.
+- Overnight Oats Base: Steel cut oats are the base of this overnight oats recipe and make for a perfect porridge.
 Full of protein and fiber, this will leave you feeling satisfied and ready to go for a few hours or more.
-Add in some of the optional toppings making sure that at least one of them is fresh and you have yourself one heart healthy breakfast, lunch or dinner for that matter!
+Add in some of the optional toppings making sure that at least one of them is fresh, and you have yourself one heart-healthy breakfast, lunch, or dinner for that matter!

-Spices: Cinnamon, cardamom and vanilla will add nice flavor and will pair well with many of the various toppings suggested to complete your overnight oats.
+- Spices: Cinnamon, cardamom, and vanilla will add a nice flavor and pair well with many of the various toppings suggested below to complete your overnight oats.

-Toppings: I love using a variety of toppings for my overnight oats, it keeps it interesting and versatile.
-Use any combination of fruits (dried and fresh), and for added protein, nuts, seeds and various nut & seed butters work well.
+- Toppings: I love using a variety of toppings for my steel cut oats breakfast jars.
+It keeps it interesting and versatile.
+Use any combination of fruits (dried and fresh), and for added protein, nuts, seeds, and various nut & seed butter work well.

 That’s it, easy, affordable overnight oats breakfast jars ready to go!

-Or maybe vegan overnight oats with blueberries, chopped almonds, coconut flakes, almond milk and pure maple syrup.
+- Blueberry Almond: Serve with blueberries, chopped almonds, coconut flakes, almond milk, and pure maple syrup.

-Lastly, how about adding diced apples, coconut flakes, hemp hearts, coconut sugar with almond milk poured over top with an extra sprinkle of cinnamon to overnight oats.
+- Apple Walnut: Top with diced apples, walnuts (or hemp hearts), coconut flakes, pure maple syrup with almond milk poured over the top with an extra sprinkle of cinnamon.

 Overnight oats made simple, versatile and ready to go!

-Make ahead porridge for on-the-go or simply to have ready at home when the mood strikes.
-So good…it gets better as it sits!
+Overnight Steel Cut Oats Breakfast Jars make a delicious porridge for on-the-go or simply to have ready at home when the mood strikes!

 - Prep Time: 8 hours